7 Facts from our Biohm Review

 - Ingredient List: Cascara Sagrada Bark, Psyllium Husk, Senna Leaf (20% Extract), Flaxseed, Aloe Vera Leaf, Lactobacillus acidophilus, Licorice Root, Medium Chain Triglyceride (MCT) Oil, Vegetable Cellulose Capsule

-- Purpose: Combines the power of BIOHM Probiotics with immunity boosting Vitamin C, supporting optimal immunity performance.
+- Purpose: Combines the power of BIOHM Probiotics with immunity-boosting Vitamin C, supporting immunity performance.

 - Cost: $36.99

 - Ingredient List: B. breve, L. acidophilus, L. rhamnosus, good fungi S. boulardii, the enzyme amylase, Vitamin C, Vegetable Cellulose Capsule, Enteric Coating

 - Purpose: Fuse fruits, vegetables, and herbal extracts with BIOHM’s powerful probiotics, prebiotics, and enzymes

 - Ingredient List: Greens, Inulin, Adaptogens, Cruciferous Vegetables, Digestive enzyme blend (the enzyme amylase, Bromelain, Cellulase, Lipase, Papain, Protease)

 Biohm also offers regimes where customers can bundle their supplements and save money.